Klāvs Čavars: BK Ventspils

 Čavars played for the BK Ventspils during the 2019–20 season.
 He played for 20 minutes in 20 games and averaged 11.3 points, 7.4 rebounds and 1.8 assists per game.

 Tsmoki-Minsk

 On June 10, 2020, he has signed with Tsmoki-Minsk of the VTB United League.

 Astoria Bydgoszcz

 On July 23, 2021, he has signed with Astoria Bydgoszcz of the PLK.

 Start Lublin

 On July 23, 2022, he has signed with Start Lublin of the PLK.

+Yokohama Excellence

+On July 4, 2023, it was announced that Čavars had signed with Yokohama Excellence which at the time of the announcement was in the third division of the Japanese B.League.

+Sabah BC

+On August 31, 2024, he signed with Sabah BC of the Azerbaijan Basketball League.

+On November 7, 2024, Čavars set a FIBA Europe Cup single-game record for most blocks in a game, when he had 8 blocks in a loss against Maroussi.

 National team career

-Čavars is currently scheduled to represent the Latvia men's national basketball team in the upcoming EuroBasket 2021.
+Čavars represented the Latvia men's national basketball team in the 2023 FIBA Basketball World Cup.
+Latvia finished the tournament in fifth place.